 The staff were busy in the background creating an amazing feast for us.
 Once the food was ready, it was brought out and served buffet style.
 The head chef proudly (and rightly so) talked us through each of the four dishes him and his team had prepared.
-He explained the origin of each dish, which was so interesting to understand as you know there’s more to a curry than the British favourites of just a Tikka or a Korma!
+He explained the origin of each dish.
+Which was so interesting to understand as you know there’s more to curry than the British favourites of just a Tikka or a Korma!

 The most interesting and aesthetically appealing dish was the first one I loaded onto my plate, Delhi Style Kadhi Murgh.
-This large pan of chicken tossed in Kadhi spices and onion and peppers is inspired by street food dishes and was the chef’s favourite dish to prepare.
-He explained that Indian street food is the best type of food to enjoy as it’s so fresh and hearty!
-This dish was one of the most delicious dishes I’ve ever eaten, not for the faint hearted it was very spicy but also so tasty!
+This large pan of chicken tossed in Kadhi spices and onion and peppers has been inspired by street food dishes.
+This was the chef’s favourite dish to prepare.
+He explained that Indian street food is the best type of food to enjoy.
+As it’s so fresh and hearty!
+This dish was one of the most delicious dishes I’ve ever eaten.
+Not for the faint hearted it was very spicy but also so tasty!
 If you enjoy the heat of a Madras this would be right up your street.

 The three curries were accompanied by veg tossed in spices (Tarkhari Handi), Pelaw rice and a Naan.
 This is one of the things I miss about having a gluten intolerance is the Naan to mop the last bit of sauce up!